Deep Temporal Graph Clustering: Method

 \subsection{Improved clustering loss}

 Compared with static graph clustering, temporal graph clustering faces the challenge that deep clustering modules based on static adjacency matrix are no longer applicable.
-Since temporal graph methods train data in batches, we need to propose new batch-based modules for node clustering.
-To restore the classical modules in static graph clustering and ensure their validity, we design two improved modules: node-level distribution and batch-level reconstruction.
+Since temporal graph methods train data in batches, we propose two new batch-based modules for node clustering, i.e., node-level distribution and batch-level reconstruction.